 7. What happens if I don’t pay my citation?

 All unpaid citations will result on a hold on a student account.
 This is similar to outstanding balances on tuition, residence fees, course fees, etc. The hold will prevent students from registering for classes, obtaining transcripts, or completing other important tasks on campus.
 In addition, the citation will go to a collections agency.

-10. What happens if my e?Check is returned for insufficient funds or incorrect bank account number?
+8. What happens if my E-Check is returned for insufficient funds or incorrect bank account number?

-Refunds issued by Standard Parking for payments received in cash, by check or by money order, will be received in the form of a check within 4?6 weeks.
+Refunds are issued by IMPARK for payments received in cash, by check or by money order, and will be received in the form of a check within 4-6 weeks.
 Refunds issued through accepted Credit Cards are dependent upon the Credit Card holder’s financial institution.
 While Parking Services will refund a Credit Card or E?Check transaction immediately, individual banks offer their customers different processing times to receive the money back onto customer accounts.